shimaore/2015-rmll-dev/index.md

 Doing async in Perl is <strong>hard</strong>.

 <div class="notes">
-- No unified model for callbacks
+- No unified model for callbacks.
-- Incompatibilities between modules
+- Incompatibilities between modules sometimes create hard-to-resolve locking situations.
 - Never was able to get a CouchDB/AMQP/FileSystem synchronization to work properly.
 </div>